Ventricular Septal Defect Surgery for Children

 can get back to their normal activities when they get home.
 But they may tire more

 easily for a while.
-Children should not do activities that might lead to blows to
+They shouldn't do activities that might lead to blows to the

 Your child may